 When will I find out if I was awarded a scholarship?

-All students who apply for the Adult Scholarship for full-year funding between March 1 – April 15 will be notified whether or not you were awarded a scholarship around July 15.
+For students who apply for full-year funding between March and April, you will be notified whether or not you were awarded a scholarship in July.

-All students who apply for the Adult Scholarship for half-year funding between September 1 – October 15 will be notified whether or not you were awarded a scholarship around November 15.
+For students who apply for half-year funding between September and October, you will be notified whether or not you were awarded a scholarship in November.

 Is the scholarship award sent to me?